 Basically, the coupling should be heated and pushed onto the shaft extension with slight axial force.
-Do not hammer coupling to prevent bearing damage.
+To prevent damages to the bearing do not hammer the coupling.

 Although the sleeve bearings are equipped with thrust faces, these are intended only to provide momentary axial restraint of rotor movement either during start-up or when operating the motor disconnected from the driven equipment.
 They must not be operated under a constant thrust load unless they were originally designed for this condition.